Retrieving and Editing Data

 Altova website: Database tool

 In DatabaseSpy, you can retrieve database data directly from the Online Browser or from a table design in the Design Editor using the Retrieve data option in the context menu.
-The required query is generated and executed with one single mouse click and the data is displayed in a Result tab of the SQL Browser.
+The required query is generated and executed and the data is displayed in a Result tab of the SQL Browser.
 You can choose to retrieve all rows at once or only a particular number of rows at a time.

 If you need to edit data after retrieving it, DatabaseSpy provides the Edit Data option in the context menu of the Online Browser for this purpose.
 The Result window is switched into the Editing mode in this case, indicating this condition in its status bar.

 You can also select individual columns of a table when using the Retrieve data and Edit data commands.
 Only data from these columns will be retrieved in this case.
 Note, however, that all columns may be retrieved if you have deactivated the Generate SELECT statements with full column list check box in the SQL Generation options.